axibase/atsd/administration/ssl-ca-signed.md

   -w "\n%{http_code}\n"
 ```

-The certificates will be installed without an ATSD restart.
+The certificates are installed and activated **without** an ATSD restart.

 ### Deploy Keystore File